CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 created.
 This file contains information about the user who requested the backup, original host and location of the file.
 If backup is done for a directory, then the content of the directory is stored as one tar-archive file and the metadatafile will contain list of the backuped files.

-For example, for a file called _my_data.csv_ that locates in SD Desktiop virtual machine called _secserver-1683868755_, a backup command:
+For example, for a file called _my_data.csv_ that locates in SD Desktop virtual machine called _secserver-1683868755_, a backup command:

 ```text
 sd-backup  my_data.csv